percona/psmysql-docs/docs/quickstart-yum.md

 ## Run a SELECT query

 SELECT queries retrieve data from one or more tables based on specified criteria.
 They are the most common type of query and can be used for various purposes, such as displaying, filtering, sorting, aggregating, or joining data.
-SELECT queries do not modify the data in the database but can affect the performance if the query involves large or complex datasets.
+SELECT queries do not modify the data in the database but can affect performance if they involve large or complex datasets.